Estimated Lead time on New Orders : New Orders approx 4 weeks

-- Dogs, cats, animals in general will puncture hammock material and make a mess of your bugnetting.
+- Dogs, cats, animals in general will puncture hammock material and make a mess of your bugnetting and lightweight quilt fabric.
 As will knives, keys and sharps objects that have in your pockets or carrying into your hammock with you.
 This is not normal wear and tear.
 Just a warning.

 - Treat your zippers with care.
 Yanking on them, opening / pushing against them with your foot is never advised.
 When closing your zipper take care to not catch the bug net/mesh in the zipper.

 Fabric weight recommendations are for 1) Stretch and Comfort 2) strength (fabrics can often handle more than option1 however they can be stressed at certain areas if you exceed the weight.

 Single layer hammocks can handle (comfort and strength) approximately 285 lb.
 If you prefer less stretch you can choose to double layer your hammock.
 By doubling up 2 1.6 layers the weight limit changes to 400lb.